 I never liked the idea of writing reviews, because I want to remain positive, honest, and enthusiastic.
 So for that reason I stuck to interviews, and have restricted myself to musicians who move or impress me (or both.)
 For that reason, I am selective about whom I interview.
 So given that, plus the incredibly busy schedules that musicians maintain, and the complication of living in Europe, I won’t be churning out interviews.
 In any case, I hope you enjoy the interviews, be they audio or print.

 NOTE 2018: In 2017 John McLaughlin embarked on his Farewell to America Tour with fellow guitarist Jimmy Herring.
 Given the significance of this event I interviewed both of them.
-In addition to my audio interview here, I also did a print version for AllAboutJazz which was the most read article of the year in 2017.
+In addition to my audio interview here, I also did a print version for AllAboutJazz which was their most read article of the year in 2017.
+(141,000 views as of April 2019)

 That was a nice way to celebrate my 10th year of music interviews.
 Because I have interviewed so many of my own favorite musicians, some multiple times, I’m more selective than ever about interviews.
 Seeing how well my last print interview did, I must acknowledge that lots of people still prefer print interviews.
-For that reason I have been gradually transcribing some of my audio interviews and publishing print versions on Steemit, along with some music articles, and photography.
-You can find those interview here.
+For that reason I have been gradually transcribing some of my audio interviews and publishing print versions.

 MY BOOK FOR MUSIC LOVERS